 How can you calculate the difference between two dates in Excel?
-And what if you also want to create calculations with dates and exclude weekends and possibly holidays?
-Let’s look at two Excel functions, WORKDAY, and NETWORKDAYS, that will help you to create calculations with dates that only include working or business days.
-To see how to create Excel date calculations with these functions, continue reading or watch this video:
+And what if you also want to create calculations with dates, excluding weekends and possibly holidays?
+Let’s look at two Excel functions, WORKDAY and NETWORKDAYS, that help you perform calculations with dates that exclude non-working or non-business days.

 While these basic calculations may be helpful for some projects, they don’t exclude weekends.
 And what if you’d also like to ignore holidays?
 For these answers, we need the WORKDAY and NETWORKDAYS functions.
 Both of these functions assume the work week runs from Monday to Friday.
 If you need different options for working or business days, there are international variations to these functions.
 To see examples of how to calculate dates and exclude weekends and holidays, download a sample file of these Excel functions.